devfleet/awesome-eve/README.md

 * [zKillboard](https://zkillboard.com) - A website for killmail presentation and statistical aggregation.
 * [Utils Space](https://utils.space/killmails/) - A young but aspiring killboard.
+* [Eve Development Network Killboard](https://github.com/evekb/evedev-kb) - A selfhostable killboard for keeping track and making campaigns with goals.

 #### Killboard Utilities
 * [RedisQ](https://github.com/zKillboard/RedisQ) - A simple queue service for "pushing" killmails from zKillboard.